Background

-The Greenbelt Standpipe is a two-million-gallon steel elevated water storage facility located at 211 Ridge Rd, Greenbelt Maryland.
-The elevated tank and associated inlet/outlet piping on site were constructed in 1936 and nearing the end of their service life.
+The Greenbelt Standpipe is a two-million-gallon steel elevated water storage facility located at 211 Ridge Road in Greenbelt, Maryland.
+The elevated tank and associated onsite inlet/outlet piping were constructed in 1936 and nearing the end of their service life.

 Project Scope